muokata/ansible-foreman-hosts-inventory/README.md

 # ansible-foreman-hosts-inventory
 Generate Ansible hosts inventory file based on Foreman hostgroups and servers by querying the Foreman API and parsing the data.

-Query the Foreman API using desired input paramteters for Foreman host group and evironment to be parsed and parse all host groups in the desired environment with their host members, generate Ansible inventory file using the parsed data and specific Ansible hosts file format.
+Query the Foreman API using desired input parameters for Foreman host group and environment to be parsed and parse all host groups in the desired environment with their host members, generate Ansible inventory file using the parsed data and specific Ansible hosts file format.